benatfroemming/benatfroemming.github.io/README.md

 # Beñat Froemming-Aldanondo

 I'm a data and software engineer who aims to make a positive impact.
 I graduated with a Bachelor's in Data Science and Master's in Computer Science from the University of Minnesota - Twin Cities (May 2026).
-I'm currently starting a new role as a Geospatial Data Analyst II at Echospectra.
+I'm currently starting a new role as an Analyst II at Echospectra.
 I'm passionate about maps, geospatial data, and new technologies.

 ## Education